From the desk of Victor Pride

 The time right before the avalanche of success is much more interesting to me than what someone does with 100 million dollars.
 It’s more important to find out what champions did to become champions, not what they do once they get the top.

-Below are the 5 top quotes from Undisputed Truth
+Below are the top 5 Mike Tyson quotes from Undisputed Truth

 …and all 5 quotes are from the time Mike spent training as a gladiator with Cus D’amato.